quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 QCalendar
 ===

-**Breaking Changes in v2.2.0**
+## Important Release Notes

+**v2.4.0**: New slots and events added.
+Current event system is deprecated, but still available until the next major version is released.
+To see the deprecated events in the **QCalendar API** (at bottom of the page), select the hamburger menu, then select **Show deprecated**.
+You can find out more information [here](https://github.com/quasarframework/quasar-ui-qcalendar/releases/tag/v2.4.0).

-Please be aware of breaking changes in events and scoped slotted data.
+**v2.2.0**: Please be aware of breaking changes in events and scoped slotted data.
 You can find out more information [here](https://github.com/quasarframework/quasar-ui-qcalendar/releases/tag/v2.2.0).

+---

+# Description

 **QCalendar** is a powerful calendar component that plugs right into your Quasar application.
 It allows for viewing of **day** (1-6 days), **week**, **monthly** (including **mini-mode**), **scheduler**, **resource** and **agenda** views.
 Painstaking care has been given to make almost every aspect of QCalendar configurable and/or modifiable in some way and control given to the developer.